dongyp13/Targeted-Adversarial-Attack/README.md

 ## Method
 We use the momentum iterative method to generate adversarial examples.
 We summarize our algorithm in [Boosting Adversarial Attacks with Momentum](https://arxiv.org/pdf/1710.06081.pdf).

-We notice that targeted attacks have little transferability, not only from our experiments but also from other submissions to this competition.
+We notice that targeted attacks have little transferability.
+The finding is drawn not only from our experiments but also from other submissions to this competition.
 We think that it's hard to find transferable adversarial examples for the ImageNet dataset with a large number of classes (i.e., 1000), because the decision boundary between two classes may not exhibit the same properties for different models.

 ### Citation
 If you use momentum iterative method for attacks in your research, please consider citing